Updated: Jan 6

 Does this sound familiar?
 That feeling of uuuggh that you can’t quite put into words because only audible, gutteral sounds give it justice.
-Lately, I have found that I’m not alone in feeling stuck in a funk, even though, for all intents and purposes, my life is great.
-I can’t really complain about much.
-Many of my clients have expressed similar feelings, so I find myself pondering why there seems to be a collective malaise.
+Lately, I have found that I’m not alone in feeling stuck in a funk.
+Of course the ongoing effects of a global pandemic doesn't help, but I can't really complain about much in comparison to others who have been more negatively impacted by COVID-19.
+Many of my clients have expressed similar feelings, so what can we do about this collective malaise during the aftermath of 2020?

-I think part of it is the time of year.
+I think part of the funk correlates with this time of year.
 The time of year after the excitement of the holidays have faded but before nature wakes up for spring.
 Maybe it’s the long, cold winter days that keep us indoors more than we’d like.
 Sure, hibernation has its benefits, but after a while, I need to feel sunshine on my face and warmth in my bones.
 And I desperately want to bust out my flip-flops again!

-Maybe being constantly reminded of New Year’s resolutions yet to be achieved is wearing us down.
+Maybe being constantly reminded about the current state of world affairs is wearing us down.
 Maybe it’s the stress of tax season and all the emotional and mental energy expended from trying to financially recover after the holidays.
-Perhaps it’s the news and social media constantly bombarding us with the current state of world affairs.
+Perhaps it’s the news and social media constantly bombarding us with pandemic woes we all would soon rather forget.
 Unless you are completely unplugged and don’t have a smartphone, computer, or TV, it’s hard to escape.
 Technology is great for instant gratification (thank you Amazon!) but not always great for our psyche.

 Phone a Friend When I say phone, I mean call not text.
 I realize talking on the phone is rare these days, but healthy conversation with a good friend can immediately elevate your mood.
 Talking to a trusted friend is extremely therapeutic because by verbalizing your feelings you can begin to clear away the negative energy.
 Plus, you have the added benefit of another person’s point of view to help you shift your own perspective.